prolific-ac/prolific-ac.github.com/_posts/2014-08-03-how-to-run-a-longitutinal-study.md

 ---
 post_author: Phelim
 layout: post
-title: "Running a longitutinal study"
+title: "Running a longitudinal study"
 description: ""
 category:
 tags: [longitudinal,study,documentation]
 ---
 {% include JB/setup %}

-<p>You can now run a longitutial design on Prolific!
+<p>You can now run a longitudinal design on Prolific!
 Here's some tips on how to get started. </p>

 <h3> The first study in the series</h3>